ditord/gatsby-starter-netlify-cms/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Armenian Network Watch
-image: /img/home-jumbotron.jpg
+image: /img/14c383f4-1abd-4dd3-bdb0-7bc7c50d4da9.jpg
-heading: Great coffee with a conscience
+heading: Armenian Network Watch
-subheading: Support sustainable farming while enjoying a cup
+subheading: information wants to be free
 mainpitch:
-  title: Why Kaldi
+  title: OONI and Armenia
-  description: >
+  description: "A team of media enthusiasts and hackers started regular testing of
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    over 200 inportant information sources in Armenia for internet blocks using the tools provided by OONI -- the Open Observatory of Network Interference.
-description: >-
+    "
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
     - image: /img/coffee.png